Care & Cleaning

 - - Rinse off any chemicals that come into contact with your jewellery in day to day life

 Different types of jewellery also have some specific care tips.
 For example, always undo the clasp to remove a bracelet rather than pulling it straight off (unless it is elasticated and designed in this way).
 For charm jewellery we recommend the use of clips to distribute the charm weight into 3 equal sections.
 All sterling silver will tarnish over time, but it will happen much faster when it comes into contact with agents such as perfume, salty air, sulphur, skin creams, hairspray, chlorine and acidic skin ph.
 The amount of tarnishing (oxidation) that occurs is dependent on the skin and care habits of the wearer.
-Tarnishing is therefore not a manufacturing fault.
+Tarnishing is therefore not a manufacturing fault but rather a natural property of Sterling Silver.
+Use of specialised jewellery cleaning products can help reduce tarnish and keep your jewellery sparkling.

 How should I store my jewellery?